sawmill811/Human-Activity-Recognition/README.md

 * To run the pipeline, simply run the first cell in the `HAR.ipynb` notebook - this will import the necessary libraries.
 * Next, skip all cells under the heading *"Exploring the Task"* and run the cells under the heading *"Creating a Pipeline"*.
 * The predictions for the test data will be stored in the working directory under the filename `predictions.csv`.

+### Pipeline Performance
+* **LDA**: Predictions are obtained in less than 10 seconds on my PC as well as Google Colaboratory.
+* **XGBoostClassifier**: Predictions are obtained in about 30 seconds on my PC (using GPU) and 1.5 minutes (using CPU).
+It takes about 4 minutes to run the pipeline on Google Colaboratory.

+### Troubleshooting
+If you are getting an error message then try removing the `tree_method = "gpu_hist"` parameter from the `XGBClassifier` model.
+This is used to speed up the training process using GPU resources.
+Other than that, the code should run fine on most systems.